Blog: Aviation Cyber Security

 I’m a sucker for a good documentary, but the recent Netflix MH370: The Plane That Disappeared had me shouting at the screen.

 The first episode talks about the most widely accepted theory; a tragic pilot-created murder-suicide.
-However, the second episode goes completely off the rails, discussing a scenario where Russian special operations potentially hack the plane.
+The second episode discusses a scenario where Russian special operations potentially hack the plane.
 The conspiracy theory was that it was to distract global media from the 2014 events in Crimea and eastern Ukraine.

 The documentary states that the Boeing 777 has a critical flaw; that the EE bay hatch is located in the passenger cabin.
 Yes, but so does the 747, the A380 and so do other types.